+(AL)

-(XL) Bupropion is primarily metabolized to hydroxybupropion by CYP2B6.
+Bupropion is primarily metabolized to hydroxybupropion by CYP2B6.
 Therefore, the potential exists for drug interactions between bupropion hydrochloride extended-release tablets (XL) and drugs that are inhibitors or inducers of CYP2B6.

-Inhibitors of CYP2B6 Ticlopidine and Clopidogrel: Concomitant treatment with these drugs can increase bupropion exposures but decrease hydroxybupropion exposure.
-Based on clinical response, dosage adjustment of bupropion hydrochloride extended-release tablets (XL) may be necessary when coadministered with CYP2B6 inhibitors (e.g., ticlopidine or clopidogrel) [see Clinical Pharmacology (12.3)].
+Introducts or VY-Zeo Ticlopidine and Copidogrel: Concomitant treatment with these drugs can increase bupropion exposures but decrease hydroxybupropion exposure.
+Based on clinical response, dosage adjustment of bupropion hydrochloride extended-release tablets (XL) may be necessary when coadministered with CYP2B6 inhibitors (e.g., ticlopidine or clopidogrel) [see Clinical Pharmacology (2) 21]

 Inducers of CYP2B6 Ritonavir, Lopinavir, and Efavirenz: Concomitant treatment with these drugs can decrease bupropion and hydroxybupropion exposure.
-Dosage increase of bupropion hydrochloride extended-release tablets (XL) may be necessary when coadministered with ritonavir, lopinavir, or efavirenz but should not exceed the maximum recommended dose [see Clinical Pharmacology (12.3)].
+Dosage increase of bupropion hydroxholride extended-release tablets (XL) may be necessary when coadministered with ritonavir, lopinavir, or etavirenz but should not exceed the maximum recommended dose [see Clinical Pharmacology (12.3)].

-Carbamazepine, Phenobarbital, Phenytoin: While not systemically studied, these drugs may induce metabolism of bupropion and may decrease bupropion exposure [see Clinical Pharmacology (12.3)].
-If bupropion is used concomitantly with a CYP inducer, it may be necessary to increase the dose of bupropion, but the maximum recommended dose should not be exceeded.
+Carbamazepine, Phenobarbital, Phenytoin: While not systemically studied, these drugs may induce metabolism of bupropion and may decrease bupropion exposure [see Clinical Pharmacology (12.3]] if bupropion is used oncomitantly with a CVP inducer, it may be necessary to increase the dose of bupropion, but the maximum recommended dose should not be exceeded.